opijae/Extract-Character--Japanese-novel-by-OCR/README.md

 # transrate-Japanese-novel-by-OCR

-transrate Japanese novels that doesn't translate in your country
+Extracting Characters from Japanese novels it will help to you who want see Japanese novel that doesn't translate in your country